wulongshe/calculator-ts/README.md

 ## Description

-> This is a calculator made with typescript type.
+> This is a lisp calculator made with typescript type.

 ## Example